 All loan funds are provided to the student by crediting the student's account.
-Funds will be credited to student's accounts no earlier than ten business days before the first day of classes.
+Funds will be credited (disbursed) to student's accounts no earlier than ten business days before the first day of classes.
+However, most funds are disbursed (credited to the student's account) at least one week after the drop-add period.
 Enrollment verifications will be done before aid can be disbursed.